 Salting focuses on:

-- routes carrying 80 per cent of traffic
+- roads carrying 80 per cent of traffic

-- main through routes carrying more than 1,500 vehicles per day
+- main roads carrying more than 1,500 vehicles per day

-- other busy through routes carrying more than 1,000 vehicles per day may be included if there are difficult circumstances
+- other busy roads carrying more than 1,000 vehicles per day may be included if there are difficult circumstances

 - links to small settlements (100 dwellings or more) by the shortest route to the main salted road

-Special allowance is made for school and other buses by a weighting factor - an example of this weighting is that a 40-seater bus is counted as 40 vehicles.
+Special allowance is made for school and other buses - an example of this is that a 40-seater bus is counted as 40 vehicles.

-Special arrangements are in place for rural schools that face particular difficulties.
+Special arrangements are in place for rural schools that face particular difficulty.

 On more lightly-trafficked roads, salt bins (grit boxes) or grit piles may be provided for use by the public on a self-help basis.